 How will this work affect me?

 Our crews need safe and uninterrupted access to the tracks to get this work done.
-Starting in June and running through the fall, we’ll have shuttle service on some evenings and weekends.
+We’ll have shuttle service on some evenings and weekends.